-There were an estimated 446,788 sports-related head injuries treated and U.S. hospital emergency rooms in 2009.
+There were an estimated 446,788 sports-related head injuries treated in U.S. hospital emergency rooms in 2009.
 This number is 95,000 higher than the previous year with all of the top 20 sports reporting increases in head injuries.
 So, the AANS has released a list of prevention tips to keep children from experiencing head injuries while enjoying sports.

 1.)
 Buy and use helmets or protective head gear approved by the ASTM International for specific sports 100% of the time.
 Helmets should be worn at all times for sports such as: cycling, football, hockey, horseback riding, inline skating, powered recreational vehicles, skateboards/scooters, skiing, snowboarding, and wrestling.